Unity-Technologies/com.unity.multiplayer.docs/docs/installation/installation.md

 # Installation

-Use this guide to install Unity Netcode for GameObjects (NGO) 1.0.0 and later.
+Use this guide to install Unity Netcode for GameObjects (NGO).

 ## Prerequisites